 Learn more about dental extractions as we answer these common questions:

-Dental extractions are considered oral surgery, and patients should plan on going straight home post-treatment.
+Dental extractions are oral surgery, and patients should plan on going straight home post-treatment.
 The time you need to take off from your routine will depend on your specific treatment.
 We can offer you an estimate during your consultation.
+Resting is an integral part of the recovery process after dental extraction.
+Too much activity too soon can cause the blood clot to come loose from the extraction site, causing a painful complication called a dry socket.

 What can I eat after a dental extraction?

-Before your dental extraction, you will want to stock up on your favorite soft foods requiring little to no chewing.
-Foods like cream of wheat, blended soups, avocado, pudding, scrambled eggs, and yogurt are great choices.
-We will recommend that you eat soft foods in the days following your treatment.
+Before your dental extraction, you will want to stock up on your favorite soft foods that require little to no chewing.
+Cream of wheat, blended soups, avocado, pudding, scrambled eggs, and yogurt are great choices.
+We recommend that you eat soft foods on the days following your treatment.
+Avoid crunchy or sharp foods like chips or nuts.
+You may need to cut food into smaller pieces after returning to your regular daily routine and diet.

 Is it better to extract a tooth or get a crown?